 The format of the survey was mostly one of an interview due to the complexity of the issue.
 Most of the members approached by the interviewers did not know what agencies exactly do.
 Therefore, the interviewer should explain in detail some of the agencies’ missions.
 Also, explanations were due when it came to budgetary issues such as the difference between grants and contracts.
 Finally, budgetary information for the fiscal year of 2011 was taken from www.usaspending.gov.

-Two perspectives in government spending:
+Two perspectives on government spending:

 The opposite face of the Keynesian perspective is the Neo-Classical approach.
-And, it also has been present in the debate.
+Moreover, it also has been present in the debate.
 Led by Milton Friedman, the neo-classical proposition argues that the market has the stabilization power that Keynesians look for in government spending and tax cuts.
-From that perspective the Government must be limited to basically five functions: public safety and protection, law enforcement, democratic procedures, security and the promotion of competitive markets.
-“In summary, the organization of economic activity through voluntary exchange presumes that we have provided, through government, for the maintenance of law and order to prevent coercion of one individual by another, the enforcement of contracts voluntary entered into, the definition of the property rights, the interpretation and enforcement of such right, and the provision of monetary framework” (Friedman, 1962. pag 27).
+From that perspective, the Government must be limited to five functions: public safety and protection, law enforcement, democratic procedures, security and the promotion of competitive markets.
+“In summary, the organization of economic activity through voluntary exchange presumes that we have provided, through government, for the maintenance of law and order to prevent coercion of one individual by another, the enforcement of contracts voluntary entered into, the definition of the property rights, the interpretation and enforcement of such right, and the provision of monetary framework” (Friedman, 1962. page 27).

 As we mentioned above, interviewees were asked whether or not they were camping in Dewey Square.
 After having that confirmation, they were asked to assign a budgetary value to each of 24 agencies and departments of the federal government.
 Generally speaking, as it is shown in graph 1 and 2, it is not possible to conclude that the movement has a unified concept on how the federal government should allocate the Budget.
 Outcomes show that only a 42% thinks that the government should spend more money, while a 28% considers it should spend less.
 Spending more does not constitute an overwhelming majority in the Movement.
 A high 30% that suggested spending the same mostly meant either a lack of knowledge about the budgetary issues or reluctance to answer.